Part of a set. See all set records

 Purchase from the J. H. Wade Fund 2009.342

-This triptych is based on the Lotus Sutra, the only Buddhist scripture that welcomes female worshippers.
+This triptych is based on the Lotus Sutra, a Buddhist scripture that welcomes female worshippers.

 This triptych is a rare example of Yuan Buddhist painting.
 It depicts the historic Buddha Shakyamuni flanked by two attending bodhisattvas, Manjushri (the bodhisattva of wisdom, riding a lion) and Samantabhadra (the bodhisattva of universal virtue, riding an elephant).
 Included in the symmetrical configuration are also the two disciples of the Buddha, Ananada and Kasyapa, two foreigners who attend the bodhisattvas’ lion and elephant, and a youth and a female worshipper, all of whom seek enlightenment from the bohisattvas.